 With our five day guided walk, you have the bonus of a day's rest between the two long days where you can put your feet up, read a book or join us for a guided sea kayak tour.
-After an exhilarating hike each day, come to rest at iconic lodges – Furneaux Lodge, Punga Cove and Lochmara Lodge - each complete with a restaurant, comfortable accommodation and superb setting.
+After an exhilarating hike each day, come to rest at iconic lodges – Furneaux Lodge, Punga Cove and 2 nights at Lochmara Lodge - each complete with a restaurant, comfortable accommodation and superb setting.
 You will be part of a small walking group and enjoy great food and wine, discerning service and the knowledge of our local guides.
 Your track experience is made all the more easy by the Queen Charlotte Track’s unique water taxi pack transfer system leaving you to walk with just a day pack.
 This trip offers a great chance to stay longer and savour!

 A pre-tour briefing is held the day prior to departure.
 Details will be forwarded with your booking confirmation.